rawliving-germany/rawbotz/README.md

 Note that the dependencies should be handled with bundler if you are not running a development setup.

+As a side requirement you will need to have `wkhtmltopdf` installed in order to be able to generate pdf packlists.
+You find links to instructions on the (pdfkit github page)[https://github.com/pdfkit/pdfkit/wiki/Installing-WKHTMLTOPDF].

 Anyway, the application is so specific to RawLiving Germanys needs that you probably want to get in contact first.

 ## Assumptions